-Music Together is an internationally recognized early childhood music program for babies, toddlers, preschoolers, kindergarteners, first and second graders, and the adults who love them.
+Music Together is an internationally recognized early childhood music program for babies, toddlers, and preschoolers and the adults who love them.
 First offered to the public in 1987, it pioneered the concept of a research-based, developmentally appropriate early childhood music curriculum that strongly emphasizes and facilitates adult involvement.
-The Music Together Curriculum now serves 2000 communities in over 25 countries around the world.
+The Music Together Curriculum now serves 2500 communities in over 40 countries around the world.
 Find out more at the Music Together curriculum website.

 What makes Music Together different?